Noncoherent Maximum Likelihood Detection for LoRa Signals in Multipath Fading: System Model

 where $\tilde{\boldsymbol{w}}\sim\mathcal{CN}(0,\sigma^2\mathbf{I}_{M})$.
 The elements of $\tilde{\boldsymbol{y}}$ can be rewritten:

-It can be seen that the received signal, when a single LoRa symbol is transmitted over multipath fading channel, appears as the sum of $L$ LoRa symbols, in which each of the $L$ symbols corresponds to one tap of the channel.
-Suppose that the conventional detector is used \cite{Demeslay2022,Liu2023}, which implements dechirping, followed by the discrete Fourier transform (DFT).
-Since the received signal over multipath channel is equivalent to the sum of $L$ different LoRa symbols, the received dechirped signal in the frequency domain can be given as $\tilde{\boldsymbol{Y}}=[\tilde{Y}[0],\tilde{Y}[1]\dots\tilde{Y}[M-1]]^{\T}$, where:
+This shows that when a single LoRa symbol is transmitted over multipath channel, it appears as the sum of $L$ LoRa symbols, where each of those corresponds to one tap of the channel.
+Consequently, if the conventional detector is used \cite{Demeslay2022,Liu2023}, which implements dechirping, followed by the discrete Fourier transform (DFT), the received dechirped signal in the frequency domain is $\tilde{\boldsymbol{Y}}=[\tilde{Y}[0],\tilde{Y}[1]\dots\tilde{Y}[M-1]]^{\T}$, where:

 In \eqref{fft}, $\tilde{W}[k]$ is the DFT of the noise $\tilde{\boldsymbol{w}}$ measured at the $k$th frequency bin and $ \psi_{{k}}=2\pi\left\{{ {{k}}^2}/(2M)-{{{k}}}/{2}\right\}$ is a deterministic bin-dependent phase offset, which can be conveniently discarded by converting $\tilde{Y}[k]$ into: